mattiash/node-multi-tape/README.md

     a junit xml-file.
 The output filename will be the name of the test-file with '.xml' appended.

+-   -t 10000 Timeout in ms for how long each test-file is allowed to run.
+Default is no timeout.

 ## Exit code

 multi-tape exits with code 1 if any test failed as shown by the tap-results or